statiagov/gesmew/guides/content/user/overview.md

 **Conversion Rate** reflects the proportion of website visitors that made a purchase, expressed as a percentage.

-## Average Order Value
+## Average Inspection Value

-Dividing the Revenue by the Orders for the time period shown gives you the **Average Order Value** or AOV.
+Dividing the Revenue by the Orders for the time period shown gives you the **Average Inspection Value** or AOV.

 ## Revenue Per Visit